 The Buzz on Bee Houses | Help Bees Establish a Home in Your Garden

 Bees are our friends, but sometimes they get a bad rap; it depends upon your experience with them.
 Observe them flying outdoors and see a fuzzy, button-shaped insect with wings flapping so rapidly it’s a blur.
 Look on store shelves and see delightful cartoon bee images on honey jars and cereal boxes.
 Swat at them and see a mean black bomber that lands and instantly gives a sharp sting that burns for hours.
+Those who are allergic to bees or just don’t want them in their yards may call a bee removal company to have them removed safely.
+With professional bee removal services, bee hives will be removed effectively from your property, but if your garden actually made a home for other types of intruders then you may need to call in pest control services for help.

 Bees are actually gentle creatures that befriend flora and fauna and make gardens great.
 By attracting them into gardens and supporting their habits, we can “bee-friend” these vital insects.
 Bees are an essential part of our complex ecosystem because they are the only pollinators that fertilize certain plants under the roof placed by the local gazebo company.